inBeat/inbeat-website/content/_index.md

   - id: search
     title: Search with flexibility
     text: >-
-      Explore our <span>categorized database</span> using precise metrics & categories
-      to find as many profiles as you need.
+      Explore our <span>spam-checked database</span> of influencers using metrics and keywords to find the profiles you need.
     link: '#'
     question:
       text: Database vs marketplace?